zimicjs/zimic/docs/wiki/api‐zimic‐interceptor‐http‐schemas.md

 <details>
   <summary>
-    Alternatively, you can also compose paths using the utility type <code>HttpSchema.Paths</code>:
+    Alternatively, you can also compose paths using <code>HttpSchema.Paths</code>:
   </summary>

 ```ts